 The Solution Now Law Firm Can Handle Your Personal Injury Case

 A traumatic brain injury can take months or even years to recover from.
 If you suffer from a TBI as the result of a traffic collision, it is important you file a personal injury claim to seek compensation.
 Compensation for damages will help you pay for the medical bills, time taken away from work, and any therapy you need to help with recovery.
-At the Solution Now Law Firm, our Campbell personal injury attorneys understand how difficult it can be to take on tasks when dealing with a TBI.
+At the Solution Now Law Firm, our San Jose personal injury attorneys understand how difficult it can be to take on tasks when dealing with a TBI.
 We will handle the legal work, so you can rest your brain and heal.
 Contact our offices at 408-256-2871 to schedule a free consultation about your case.